 HARRISBURG – As workers, families and employers struggle under the weight of nationwide inflation, House Majority Policy Committee Chairman Martin Causer (R-Cameron/McKean/Potter) announced the committee will hold a series of hearings this month that will examine the cause and effect of inflation-induced cost increases.

 COUDERSPORT – Staff Sgt.
 Gerrith Kibbe, who was killed while serving in South Vietnam, will be honored with a bridge in Roulette Township, Potter County, being dedicated in his honor, said Rep. Martin Causer (R-Cameron/McKean/Potter).

-BRADFORD – State Rep. Martin Causer (R-Turtlepoint) will resume monthly satellite office hours on Thursday, July 2, at the following locations:
+BRADFORD – State Rep. Martin Causer (R-Turtlepoint) will hold monthly satellite office hours on Thursday, June 2, at the following locations: